tekadesukant/Apache-Tomcat-QuickSet/README.md

 ## What's Inside?

 - **Automated Script**: A robust script that handles the complete installation and setup of Tomcat.
 Simply execute it and watch your server come to life! 🛠️
 - **Weekly Updates**: The script is updated weekly.
-A job fetches the latest Tomcat version and updates the `amazonlinux-tomcat.sh` and `ubuntu-tomcat.sh` file for you. 🌟
+A job fetches the latest Tomcat version and updates the `amazonlinux-tomcat.sh`, `ubuntu-tomcat.sh` and `apache-tomcat.sh` file for you. 🌟
 - **User-Friendly**: Say goodbye to manual setups.
 Our script ensures a smooth and quick installation process. ⏱️
 - **Ready for Action**: Get straight to coding and deployment with Tomcat fully configured and ready to use! 💻